 For another great Jalapeño based condiment, make sure you try my Hot Jalapeño Mustard recipe!
 Muy Caliente!

 I realize that many people out there do not like the taste of Cilantro.
 If that's you, you can omit that ingredient.
 It will not have a significant effect on the overall taste.

 Do you ever wonder what makes Jalapeno Peppers so hot?
 Well check out this article on Wikipedia for more information.

 The capsaicin in hot peppers is what makes peppers hot.
 If you handle hot peppers gloveless, it’s a guarantee that you’re in for a nasty case of chili burn, both on your fingers and anywhere you rub.
 Like your face.
 Ouch!

-You will need the following ingredients to make this recipe: Low Fat Buttermilk, Mayonnaise, Jalapeños, Garlic Cloves, Green Onions, Lime Juice, Fresh Cilantro and Salt & Pepper.
+You will need the following ingredients to make this Jalapeño Ranch Dressing recipe (see recipe card for quantities): Low Fat Buttermilk, Mayonnaise, Jalapeños, Garlic Cloves, Green Onions, Lime Juice, Fresh Cilantro and Salt & Pepper.

 🥣 How to Make Jalapeño Ranch Dressing